andrewnordlund/iTunes-reset-skip-count/README.md

 # iTunes-reset-skip-count
-Resets Skip Count and Last Skipped in iTunes
+AppleScript which resets Skip Count and Last Skipped in iTunes